-Filed by the Registrant \boxtimes

-Filed by a Party other than the Registrant \Box
+Filed by the Registrant ⊠

-Check the appropriate box:

-- □ Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-(Name of registrant as specified in its charter)

-(Name of person(s) filing proxy statement, if other than the registrant)

-Payment of Filing Fee (Check all boxes that apply):

-- ⊠ No fee required. - □ Fee paid previously with preliminary materials. - Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Filed by a Party other than the Registrant \square Chec k the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 INOZYME PHARMA, INC. (Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant) Payn nent of Filing Fee (Check all boxes that apply): \boxtimes No fee required.
+Fee paid previously with preliminary materials.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.